 SiMERR National Research Centre (the developer of QuickSmart) takes Expressions of Interest from August to December from schools who are interested in implementing the QuickSmart Numeracy and/or Literacy intervention programs in the following year.
-Schools register their interest through the form on the Professional Development Workshop Calendar (PDWC) on our website (https://quicksmart.une.edu.au/).
+Schools register their interest through the form on the Professional Development Workshop Calendar (PDWC) on our website (https://simerr.une.edu.au/quicksmart/pages/pd-workshops-2020.php) (site will be updated to show the calendar instead of the poll as soon as locations are decided).
 They will then be sent an information pack about the program by email.

 SiMERR organises workshop locations for the following year based on these Expressions of Interest.
 The schools are contacted in January or February confirming these locations if enough schools are interested in a particular location.
 A designated cluster coordinator (for example, the educational head of a Catholic diocese) will occasionally get a group of schools to commit to starting the program and we help them organise a workshop in their area.

 Each participating school chooses five people, which should include one member of the School Executive, one coordinator (the head of department or Learning Support Teacher) and three instructors (teachers or teacher aides) to attend the workshops.
 They should then send SiMERR an Enrolment Form, downloadable from the PDWC on our website, to firstname.lastname@example.org with their details.
 Each participant will receive a registration confirmation email upon enrolment, and an information email with details (date, venue, etc) for Workshop One two weeks prior to the workshop.